DearCM1/South-Island-Recipes/reading/new_words.md

 Combining two or more sets of information or ideas into one.

 > *"The urban crisis conflates a number of different economic, political, and social issues."*

+### **Sycophancy**

+The practice of insincerely flattering others used to gain favour/ an advantage.

+> *"He was a known sycophant, laughing at the board members' jokes and always agreeing with them, hoping one day to be welcomed onto the board."*